The Adjunct Project seeks to empower GC student-workers by serving as a resource to:

 Sheehan Moore, Coordinator for Labor Relations

-Sheehan Moore is a first-year PhD student in CUNY Graduate Center’s anthropology department.
+Sheehan Moore is a PhD student in CUNY Graduate Center’s anthropology department.
 He completed his BA at McGill University in 2013 and organized casual university workers in Montreal before coming to New York in 2015.
 His research focuses on precarious labor organizing, with attention to queer, anti-racist, and anti-colonial projects.